JuliaParallel/julia-hpc-bof-sc25/README.md

 ## Community

 * The Julia Language, and the Julia for HPC communities are incredibly welcoming, for more information, please check out the [Julia Community Pages](https://julialang.org/community/), the [Julia Discourse](https://discourse.julialang.org/), and the [Julia Parallel](https://juliaparallel.org/) community.
-The Julia for HPC community meets monthy on Zoom.
+The Julia for HPC community meets online fortnightly, see the [calendar](https://julialang.org/community/#events) for more information.

 * This is an excellent intro-level course on using Julia in Scientific Computing: [Solving PDEs in parallel on GPUs with Julia](https://pde-on-gpu.vaw.ethz.ch/)